marcusshepp/particles/README.md

 The speed in which the particle flys to its new position around the radis, is determined by the `speed from cursor`.

-When the mouse is no longer close enough, the particle goes back to its original position based on the editable `reposition speed`.
+When the mouse is no longer close enough, the particle goes back to its original position.
+The speed in which it repositions itself is based on the editable `reposition speed`.

 ## Why??
 Because if I'm typing and thinking, I'm happy.